Lmmp04/Lmmp04/README.md

 - 👀 Welcome.
 I’m interested in Python, Web Design, and learning SQL and Javascript
-- 👨🏻‍🎓 I’m studying for my associates degree in computer science.
+- 👨🏻‍🎓 I’m studying for my associates degree in computer science & work as a Computer tech
 - 🤝 I’m interested in collaborating on projects or meeting  like minded peers.
 - 📱 Contact me @ leo.platti15@gmail.com